-I shopped it here and here, and also here, but this time I did it with my good friend Anna.
+I’ve shopped the Rose Bowl here and here, and also here, but this time I did it with my good friend Anna.
 She interned with me at Martha back in the day, cut her teeth at Kelly Wearstler and has since gone on to do fantastic things.
 We were both a little hungover tuckered out that morning, but after beelining to the food stands and inhaling our breakfast burritos (hold the beans, please), we were off!

 First sighting of the day: this gorgeous set of mid-century blond wood chairs.
 They’re like a modern version of a classic ladder back, which I love.
 I’m thinking I’d cover them in a neutral leopard.
 The price was dirt cheap: $350 for all 6.
 We totally need new dining chairs right now; if only they had fit in the overhead bin or under the seat in front of me.